 - Join our monthly business meetings, where we discuss administrative issues for the good of the fellowship.
 Every member of ITAA has an equal voice.
 If you have an opinion that can help build a strong group conscience and make the collective in ITAA stronger and wiser, make it known in the business meetings when people are forming a group conscience about a certain topic to reach an informed decision.
 Similarly, each individual meeting occasionally holds business meetings to discuss issues pertinent to that group, and participating in these is also a great way to be of service.
 If you have questions about what something means or how business meetings work, you can ask during a business meeting and more experienced members can help you understand.

 - You can join one of our service committees, which are groups dedicated to a special service responsibility, such as literature writing.
-You can find committee opportunities on the bulletin board.
+You can find committee opportunities on the open service positions page.

 - You can send in a short story of about 250 words describing how things were, what it was like in active addiction, how you got to ITAA, and what gems you have found so far in recovery.
 This will help us to start building a daily reader.